skratchdot/react-bootstrap-multiselect/README.md

 ## Description

 A multiselect component for react (with bootstrap).
-This is a react port of:
+This is a react wrapper around an existing jQuery/bootstrap library (it is not a pure react port):

 [bootstrap-multiselect](https://github.com/davidstutz/bootstrap-multiselect)